Mario Lanza: A Radical Reassessment

 The MGM Years Begin--and an Operatic Career is Stalled

 Among those in the audience that evening was MGM Studio Head Louis B. Mayer.
 Immediately recognizing Lanza's potential screen appeal, Mayer promptly signed the good-looking tenor to a seven-year film contract at MGM. ("I'll make you a singing Clark Gable," Mayer told him.)
 Listening to a recording of that concert today, one can readily imagine the impact of Lanza's performance on the opera-loving studio mogul.
-Lanza is in ravishing vocal form, singing with a splendid sense of line, and switching effortlessly from the lyric requirements of "Una Furtiva Lagrima" to the spinto demands of the Improvviso.
-In the duets with Yeend, he reveals an impressive command of mezza voce and diminuendo in "Parigi, O Cara" from La Traviata and offers a passionate Pinkerton in the Love Duet from Madama Butterfly—arguably the highlight of the concert.
+Lanza is in ravishing vocal form, singing with a splendid sense of line, and switching effortlessly from the lyric requirements of "Una furtiva lagrima" from L'elisir d'amore to the spinto demands of the Improvviso from Andrea Chénier.
+In the duets with Yeend, he reveals an impressive command of mezza voce and diminuendo in "Parigi, o cara" from La traviata and offers a passionate Pinkerton in the Love Duet from Madama Butterfly—arguably the highlight of the concert.

 As Pinkerton in Madama Butterfly, April 1948